Friday, January 30, 2026

 Jacob wrestled with a man all night, refusing to let go until he received a blessing.
 After the struggle, Jacob declared, “I saw God face to face” (Genesis 32:30, NIV).
 This encounter points to Jesus, engaging with Jacob in a personal, life-changing moment."

-Although Deuteronomy 13: 1-5 does include, "It is the Lord your God you must follow, and him you must revere.
-Keep his commands and obey him; serve him and hold fast to him," Jesus does not say a Jew should not keep is commands, but rather, in Matthew 5: 17, said, “Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
+Deuteronomy 13: 1-5 does state "It is the Lord your God you must follow, and him you must revere.
+Keep his commands and obey him; serve him and hold fast to him," but Jesus never said a Jew did not keep the Old Testament laws, but rather, in Matthew 5: 17, Jesus said to the Jews: “Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
 For truly I tell you, until heaven and earth disappear, not the smallest letter, not the least stroke of a pen, will by any means disappear from the Law until everything is accomplished.
 Therefore anyone who sets aside one of the least of these commands and teaches others accordingly will be called least in the kingdom of heaven, but whoever practices and teaches these commands will be called great in the kingdom of heaven.
 For I tell you that unless your righteousness surpasses that of the Pharisees and the teachers of the law, you will certainly not enter the kingdom of heaven."